 Amazon EC2: The foundation of elastic computing

 In AWS, EC2 stands as the bedrock of elastic computing.
 EC2 revolutionized the way organizations deploy and manage compute resources in the cloud.
-This section delves into the intricacies of Amazon EC2, exploring its key features, use cases, and its transformative impact on cloud computing.
+This section delves into the intricacies of Amazon EC2, exploring its key features, use cases, and its transformative impact on cloud computing:

-Figure 1 Deployment Amazon EC2 using Amazon EFS to host application source code
+Figure 2.1: Deployment Amazon EC2 using Amazon EFS to host application source code

-(Rakesh Singh, AWS DevOps Blog).
+(Source: Rakesh Singh, AWS DevOps Blog)

 Amazon EC2